131 Physical Geology with Laboratory (4)

 330 Advanced Topics in Geology (4)

 An in-depth study of some aspect of geology.
 Topics may include structure and evolution of mountain belts, paleontology, earth materials, and sedimentology.
 May be taken multiple times for credit as topic varies.
-Prerequisite: EES 131.
+Prerequisite: EES 131 or consent.
 Course fee of $50 required.
-Offered spring of even-numbered years.
+Offered every spring.

 340 Climatology (4) W